Exchange Visitor Program

 An exchange visitor who has been invited by The Graduate Center must enter the United States on a J-1 visa.
 The Graduate Center will issue a DS-2019 (Certificate of Eligibility for Exchange Visitor Status) necessary to obtain this status.

-Payment for repatriation of remains in the amount of $7,500
+$25,000 for repatriation of remains in the event of death;

 The minimum amount of monthly financial support expected for a single person is estimated to be $2000 per month.
 For a married couple with children the amount required would be at least $2500 to $3000 a month.
 Monthly charges for insurance coverage if purchased in the U.S. could range from $50 for one person to $350 per month for a family.